-By 1993 South Africa had adopted a quota system for its multi-party negotiations, following the Women's National Coalition's (WNC's) denouncement of their exclusion during previous sessions.
+By 1993 South Africa had adopted a quota system for its multiparty negotiations, following the Women's National Coalition's (WNC's) denouncement of their exclusion during previous sessions.
 Under this system each delegation had to have 50 per cent women.
 If these seats were not filled by women representatives they could not be replaced by a male and would thus be forfeited.
 It is arguably this second caveat that ensured the success of the South African quota system, for no party would be willing to forfeit any delegate seats.

 There were of course issues with the initial sole use of a quota system.
 For example there were concerns that women delegates would be accountable to their political constituency rather than their gender constituency.
-As a results, many were unable to push for more controversial women's rights issues.
+As a result, many were unable to push for more controversial women's rights issues.
 The WNC who argued in favour of greater facilitation between women's civil society groups managed this issue.

-During the Malibongwe Conference the WNC drafted a Women's Charter that could be included in the negotiating and constitution-writing process.
-This took nearly two years, included over three million interviews and resulted in one of the seven sub-councils during the negotiations being dedicated exclusively to gender issues.24 As Anderlini states, 'its mandate was to monitor the policies emerging from the other councils to ensure that all matters being addressed (e.g. national security issues, elections, etc.) were gender-sensitive'.25
+During the Malibongwe Conference the WNC drafted a Women's Charter that could be included in the negotiating and constitutionwriting process.
+This took nearly two years, included over three million interviews and resulted in one of the seven sub-councils during the negotiations being dedicated exclusively to gender issues.